MartinShift/ShiftBet/README.md

-# Shift Tech
+# Shift Bet

-Welcome to the Shift Tech!
+Welcome to the Shift Bet!
 We offer a wide range of products to meet your shopping needs.

 ![Logo](/images/logo.png)